 The next command starts off the idea of CRUD by implementing a create-comment command.
-This command will allow a user to create a comment within their comment storage file and also make a comment in the repository comment storage file as well.
 The idea behind create-comment is to make sure that a user is able to generally create comments for their project.
 The main function is to call create-comment in the command prompt and this will then create a comment and attach the comment to a new anchor.
 When that comment is then created, the user will be able to see the new anchor it generated within the repository file and then the user will be able to use that anchor to manipulate the comment in later command line tools or just later on in their project.
 When the user calls create-comment the user can also use shorthand for this function as well so they can call the function by entering cc, c or create-comment.

-The create-comment function also has some optional parameters that can be given as well.
-The first one is the store, which is allowing the user to create a comment within a comment storage place.
+The create-comment function also has optional parameters that can be given as well.
+The first is the store, which allows the user to create a comment within a comment storage place.
 The user can pick a certain local file on their computer or they can choose to create the comment in the repository file.
 The next parameter that create-comment takes in is the set parameter.
 When create-comment gets called it can add a set to the parameters as well.
 A set is a place in which the user can but the comment in a set location within the comment store so that it is can stay organized within the store for other users.
 So when create-comment is called in the end it can either be called with no parameters, called with the comment store location, called with the set location within the store, or both with the comment store and with the set.